-Respiratory distress syndrome requiring surfactant treatment and BPD are risk factors for ROP [13, 14].
-In our study, RDS was the most common accompanying comorbidity (72.4%) and BPD incidence was 10.7%.
+panying comorbidity (72.4%), and BPD incidence was 10.7%.
 In our study, 71.8% of patients were intubated at least once preoperatively.
 However, 2% of the patients were being followed up as intubated at the time of surgery.
 In patients with a history of preoperative intubation, it should be kept in mind that functional or mechanical problems may persist.

 Seizures are one of the most common comorbidities in ROP patients.
-In this study, 8.7% of the patients had a history of seizures and although there was no seizure incidence during surgery in this group, the duration of postoperative intensive care stay was longer.

-Systemic infection facilitates the development of ROP and reduces the success rate of treatment due to the tissue perfusion the increase in inflammation [15, 16].
-Also increases the risk of anesthesia and postoperative complications [17].
-Laser photocoagulation for ROP is considered as an urgent procedure and decision is made on the basis of profit and loss balance [18].
+In this study, 8.7% of the patients had a history of seizures, and although there was no seizure incidence during surgery in this group, the duration of postoperative intensive care stay was longer.
+Systemic infection facilitates the development of ROP and reduces the success rate of treatment due to the tissue perfusion the increase in inflammation (15, 16).
+Also increases the risk of anesthesia and postoperative complications (17).
+Laser photocoagulation for ROP is considered an urgent procedure and a decision is made on the basis of profit and loss balance (18).
 Systemic infection was present in 15.3% of our patients in the preoperative period.
-Necrotizing enterocolitis (NEC) is another risk factor that facilitates ROP formation [19].
+Necrotizing enterocolitis (NEC) is another risk factor that facilitates ROP formation (19).
 In this study, 8.9% of the patients had NEC, and 9% of these patients had NEC surgery before laser photocoagulation.
-Postoperative length of stay in NICU, CPAP and intubation needs were higher in these patients with NEC or systemic infection.

-The frequency of congenital cardiac anomalies is high in premature babies..
-It is important to maintain heart rate, contraction and preload during anesthesia.
-In 81 (16.1%) of our patients had concomitant heart disease.
-PDA was the most common cardiac abnormality (n = 54, (67%)) and ligated in 12 of the patients.
-Interestingly, the frequency of apnea, CPAP and intubation need in the postoperative period was similar to those without heart problems (p>0.05).
+Postoperative length of stay in NICU, CPAP, and intubation needs were higher in these patients with NEC or systemic infection.
+The frequency of congenital cardiac anomalies is high in premature babies.
+It is important to maintain heart rate, contraction, and preload during anesthesia.
+Eighty-one (16.1%) of our patients had concomitant heart disease.
+PDA was the most common cardiac abnormality (n=54, [67%]) and ligated in 12 of the patients.
+Interestingly, the frequency of apnea, CPAP, and intubation need in the postoperative period were similar to those without heart problems (p>0.05).

 The immobility of the patients during laser photocoagulation is important in terms of burning and/or protecting the correct areas.
-Local anesthesia alone is usually insufficient and requires anesthesia and analgesia.
-[20].
-Also, repetitive and severe painful stimuli may cause bradycardia and apnea in premature infants who received topical anesthesia [21, 22].
-The method of anesthesia for these procedures is often based on clinical experience rather than scientific evidence [23], patients should be carefully selected and airway patency should be safely ensured by using appropriate airway equipment.
+Local anesthesia alone is usually insufficient and requires anesthesia and analgesia (20).
+Also, repetitive and severe painful stimuli may cause bradycardia and apnea in premature infants who received topical anesthesia (21, 22).
+The method of anesthesia for these procedures is often based on clinical experience rather than scientific evidence (23); patients should be carefully selected and airway patency should be safely ensured by using appropriate airway equipment.
 In our study, 67 patients (13.3%) needed LMA or endotracheal intubation.
 Ventilation support was not required for 301 patients (59.7%).
-Surgical duration and laser shot numbers were significantly less in patients who did not required airway instrumentation.
+Surgical duration and laser shot numbers were significantly less in patients who did not require airway instrumentation.